HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ### Service licensing

 To make compute node of HotDB Server able to provide service normally, regular authorization license is required.

-If to know how to obtain service licensing, please refer to *Distributed Transactional Database HotDB Server [Service Licensing] Function Manual*.
+If to know how to obtain service licensing, please refer to [Service License](service-license.md) document.

 ### Installation deployment and upgrading

 To deploy HotDB Server, JDK (JAVA operating environment), MySQL Database, USB KEY Driver Packet, Compute Node and Management Platform need to be installed.
 And a MySQL instance shall be configured as configDB of compute node.
 To deploy server operating system of compute node, 64-digit CentOS 6.x is recommended.
-If to know how to install, deploy and upgrade HotDB Server, or to know hardware configuration recommendation of HotDB Server, please refer to *Distributed Transactional Database HotDB Server [Install Deploy] Function Manual*.
+If to know how to install, deploy and upgrade HotDB Server, or to know hardware configuration recommendation of HotDB Server, please refer to [Installation and Deployment](installation-and-deployment.md) document.

 ### Config File